+How to Access Crisis Support

+Crisis- Student Behavior With The Potential to Harm Self or Others

-Call at extension If no answer call at extension Tell the person you need a staff member for crisis support in room While Waiting for Assistance Use a quiet, calm ve pice If you have to move e, use slow movements and give the child space If possible, remove the stressor to the child Provide clear guide lines for the child, offering an alternative action If necessary, send t he other students to room If the child has a be principles to keep yourself safe -block and move plan or program that provides health benefits, whether directly, through insurance, or otherwise, which is funded directly, in whole or in part, by the United States government or any State health care program.
-"Knowingly" includes having actual knowledge that a claim is false or acting with "reckless disregard" as to whether a claim is false.
+Call at extension .

+If no answer call at extension .

+• Tell the person you need a staff member for crisis support in room .

+While Waiting for Assistance

+- Use a quiet, calm voice - If you have to move, use slow movements and give the child space - · If possible, remove the stressor to the child - Provide clear guidelines for the child, offering an alternative action - If necessary, send the other students to room - If the child has a behavior plan, follow it - Use basic behavior principles to keep yourself safe -block and move - Document the student's behavior if possible